Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 Shifting Mindsets: The Key to Digital Inclusivity

-At the core of effective digital inclusivity coaching is a fundamental shift in mindset.
+At the core of effective digital inclusivity training is a fundamental shift in mindset.
 Key aspects include:

 • Moving away from a compliance-first approach to an inclusion-first approach, where accessibility is considered from the outset rather than as an afterthought.